DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-05-18-making-the-references-process-faster.md

 {{ appUserNeed({
   description: "As a candidate
 I need to get 2 references quickly
-So that I don’t miss out on the course that I want"
+So that I do not miss out on the course that I want" }) }}
-}) }}

 ## Making the process faster